Cats seem to have a vendetta against furniture. Why are they such determined furniture destroyers?

 Fortunately, there are simpler but more effective solutions to this problem.
 They include:

 A cat scratcher, as the name suggests, is a tool designed specifically for scratching by cats.
 As such, it provides your cat with a scratching surface that feels natural to them.
-However, these toys can vary significantly in quality.
-Therefore, do your research first to find the best scratcher for your cat.
+However, these toys can vary significantly in quality, so it’s important you know what you are buying.

 The sticky nature of anti-scratch tape is extremely annoying to cats.
 Simply place strips of this tape on your furniture, and your cat will start looking elsewhere.
 Here is a good and affordable anti-scratch tape.